raspberrypilearning/cd-sebento-scratch-2/en/step_7.md

     end
 ```

 Finally, you need to put something in the `until`{:class="blockcontrol"}!
-You want the code to repeat for each item in the lists, so a good thing to check for would be if the the counter has reached the last item in one of them.
-You can use another handy block here, from the list blocks in **data**:
+You want the code to repeat for each item in the lists, so a good thing to check for would be whether the counter has reached the last item in one of them.
+You can use another handy block here, from the list blocks in **Data**:

 ```blocks
     length of [Sprites v]